roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use volume snapshots created from disks.md

 4. Restore data.

-    1. Create the nginx-restore file and copy the following content to the file:
+    1. Create a nginx-restore file and copy the following content to the file:

         ```
         apiVersion: v1